[go: up one dir, main page]

 Codex Mashhad has almost all the elements and features of the oldest known Qurʾānic codices.
 The dual volumes of the main body, written in ḥijāzī or māʾil script, are the only ḥijāzī manuscripts in vertical format in Iran.
 Like all ancient ḥijāzī codices, Codex Mashhad contains variant readings, regional differences of Qurʾānic codices, orthographic peculiarities, and copyists’ errors, partly corrected by later hands.
 The script and orthography of the Codex show instances of archaic and not-yet-completely-recognized rules, manifested in various spelling peculiarities.
 Illumination and ornamentation are not found even in sūra-headbands; rather, some crude sūra dividers have been added later and are found only on adjoining sections.[2]

 The script in this manuscript is similar to Codex M a VI 165 at Tübingen (Germany), Codex Arabe 331 at the Bibliothèque nationale de France, and Kodex Wetzstein II 1913 at Staatsbibliothek (Berlin).
-The combined radiocarbon dating of these manuscripts points firmly to the 1st century of hijra.[2][3]
+The combined radiocarbon dating of these manuscripts points to the 7th century.[2][3]

 Chronology

-[edit]Codex Mashhad was written on parchment in a large format (approximately 50×35 cm), in Medina or Kufa during the first century AH (Anno Hegirae).
+Codex Mashhad was written on parchment in a large format (approximately 50×35 cm), in Medina or Kufa during the 7th century.
 It likely remained in Kufa for several decades before being transferred to the region of Khurasan, where it was held by scholars and reciters of Qurʾān in Nishapur.
-In the late 5th century AH, the then-owner drafted an endowment deed at the beginning of the manuscript, dedicating it to the shrine of Imām ʿAlī al-Riḍā.
+A few centuries later, the then-owner drafted an endowment deed at the beginning of the manuscript, dedicating it to the shrine of Imām ʿAlī al-Riḍā.
 According to the deed, at that time the codex comprised two separate volumes bound as one.

 For nine centuries since, the two parts – numbered 18 and 4116 – have been preserved in the Āstān-i Quds Library in Mashhad.
 Through intensive scholarly study in recent decades, Codex Mashhad’s exceptional status has become evident among other early Qurʾānic manuscripts held there.[4]